Srajangpt1/ai_security_crew/README.md

 <summary>OAuth 2.0 Configuration (Cloud Only)</summary>
 <a name="oauth-20-configuration-example-cloud-only"></a>

-These examples show how to configure `mcp-atlassian` in your IDE (like Cursor or Claude Desktop) when using OAuth 2.0 for Atlassian Cloud.
+These examples show how to configure `mcp-security-review` in your IDE (like Cursor or Claude Desktop) when using OAuth 2.0 for Atlassian Cloud.

 **Example for Standard OAuth 2.0 Flow (using Setup Wizard):**